qase-tms/qase-python/qase-api-client/docs/ResultsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **create_result_bulk**
-> BaseResponse create_result_bulk(code, id, resultcreate_bulk)
+> BaseResponse create_result_bulk(code, id, result_create_bulk)

 Bulk create test run result

 This method allows to create a lot of test run result at once.

 If you try to send more than 2,000 results in a single bulk request, you will receive an error with code 413 - Payload Too Large.

 If there is no free space left in your team account, when attempting to upload an attachment, e.g., through reporters, you will receive an error with code 507 - Insufficient Storage.

 ### Example